 Board Books (Ages 0-3).
 These are short, sturdy books with simple words and bright pictures.
 Many incorporate interactive elements like textures, flaps, or mirrors to engage little hands and eyes.
 They introduce basic concepts like colors, numbers, and animal names.

 Middle Grade (Ages 8-12).
-These books dive into deeper themes and character development.
-They often deal with real-world issues, friendships, and adventure.
-Percy Jackson and The Babysitters Club fall into this category.
+Middle grade books are often where young readers meet true stories and detailed character development.
+Such books cover real-world issues, friendships, and adventure.
+Percy Jackson and The Babysitters Club are nice examples.

 Young Adult (YA)(Ages 13-18).
-Young adult books cover mature themes, from self-discovery to relationships and societal issues.
-They explore complex emotions and tackle topics like identity, mental health, and social justice.
-Some examples include The Hunger Games and The Fault in Our Stars.
+Young adult books cover mature themes, such as self-discovery.
+They tackle topics like identity, mental health, and social justice.
+Some examples are The Hunger Games and The Fault in Our Stars.

 Understand Your Audience

-• Read books in your target category.
-Pay attention to tone, structure, vocabulary, and how the story unfolds.
+Like with any book type, read books in your target category.
+Take notes on tone, structure, vocabulary, and how the story unfolds.

 2. Decide on Your Book’s Format, Length, and Layout